Kantha o Kahini: Textiles and Storytelling

 Sakim Jolseria

-As researchers, our encounter with these cloth surfaces is mediated entirely through photographs.
-We can only sense their surfaces, the looseness or tightness of stitches with our eyes.
+On digital platforms, our encounters with these textiles are mediated through photographs.
+We can only sense the textures of the surfaces and the looseness or tightness of stitches with our eyes.

-They invite us to feel the thickness and softness, the textures of stitches in our hands.
+They invite us to feel the thickness and softness of the cloth and the textures of stitches with our hands.

 However, photographs also serve other functions.

-In the past, in Bengali neighbourhoods, women went from house to house to pick up stitches and motifs to make kantha.
+In the past, women went from house to house to pick up stitches and motifs to make kantha.

 More recently, pioneering revivalists such as Ruby Palchoudhuri have taken embroiderers to museums to study older examples.

-Similarly, photographs allow kantha-makers access to older kanthas.
+Similarly, photographs allow kantha-makers access to older kantha styles and techniques.
 This circulation of photographs has supplemented earlier ways of learning and passing on designs.

-The maker of the previous kantha practiced stitches, style and iconography based on this original kantha, which belongs in the Stella Kramrisch collection at the Philadelphia Museum of Art.
+The maker of this kantha practiced stitches, style and iconography based on the original kantha shown above, which belongs in the Stella Kramrisch Collection at the Philadelphia Museum of Art.

-The Karun Thakar collection thus gives us access to a wonderful range of women’s practices and traces of their creativity.
-These include the departure of stitchwork from underdrawing revealing series of choices; the economy visible in the use of the same figure to tell multiple stories; the study of an older kantha and even its signature; and the intriguing insertion of hair onto the bald pate of embroidered kirtaniyas.
+The Karun Thakar Collection thus gives us access to a wonderful range of women’s practices and traces of their creativity.
+These include the departure of stitchwork from underdrawing revealing a series of choices; the economy visible in the use of the same figure to tell multiple stories; the study of an older kantha; and the intriguing insertion of hair onto the bald pate of embroidered kirtaniyas.

 Pika Ghosh is a scholar of South Asian textile histories whose research on kantha began with her work on the exhibition curated by The Philadelphia Museum of Art, Kantha: The Embroidered Quilts of Bengal (2009).
 The accompanying catalogue received the Alfred H. Barr Prize for Museum Scholarship from the College Art Association in 2011 and led to her monograph Making Kantha, Making Home: Women at Work in Colonial Bengal.
 Since 2025, she is pursuing a comparative study of kantha and colcha through an IARTS research grant at the Royal Ontario Museum, examining the origins of kantha and its connections to related regional textile traditions.